Edith Eger: Background

 According to her memoirs, Eger stayed in various camps, including Mauthausen.
 The Nazis evacuated Mauthausen and other concentration camps as the Americans and the Red Army approached.
-Eger was sent on a death march with her sister Magda to the Gunskirchen concentration camp, a distance of about 55 kilometers.
-When she couldn't walk further due to exhaustion, one of the girls with whom she had shared Mengele's bread recognized her and carried her onward together with Magda.
+Eger was sent on a death march with her sister Magda to the Gunskirchen concentration camp, a distance of about 55 km.
+When she was unable to walk further due to exhaustion, one of the girls with whom she had shared Mengele's bread recognized her and carried her onward together with Magda.
 Conditions in Gunskirchen were so bad that Eger had to eat grass to survive, while other prisoners turned to cannibalism.
 When the U.S. military liberated the camp in May 1945, according to Eger, she was left for dead among a number of dead bodies.
 A soldier is said to have rescued her after seeing her hand move.
 The soldier quickly sought medical attention and saved her life.
-She weighed 32 kilograms (5 stone / 70 pounds) at the time, and had a broken back, typhoid fever, pneumonia, and pleurisy.
+She weighed 32 kg at the time, and had a broken back, typhoid fever, pneumonia, and pleurisy.

 While in the camps Eger guided those close to her to look at life from the inside out, as in to be reflective of their inner world.
 Her belief is to never wait for someone to make you happy, but to go within and seek happiness within oneself, as this will then alter the way the world around you is perceived.
 To be realistic and not idealistic, is also one of Eger's practices.
 Her deep faith in the camps encouraged her to pray for the guards that kept her in the camps, understanding that they were brainwashed.
-In her words: "People said where was God but I always say that God was with me," she says.
+In her words: "People said where was God but I always say that God was with me", she says.
 "The Nazi guards were prisoners too.
 I prayed for them.
 I turned hatred into pity.
 I never told anyone that they were spending their days murdering people.
 What kind of life was that for them?
 They had been brainwashed.
 Their own youth had been taken away from them."